drcode/ethereum-order-statistic-tree/README.md

 2. Run the go ethereum CLI client on localhost:8080 with the "-rpc" flag enabled (or modify ost_test.js to use a different JSON-RPC endpoint.)
 Make sure you have some ether currency before continuing with the following steps.
 [3]
 3. Launch "ost_test.html" in Google Chrome.
 4. Press "publish contract" to publish the OST contract _(Note: This will publish a binary version of the contract, already compiled- At this time, go-ethereum does not yet contain support for compiling the solidity language.
 See steps below for separate compilation.)_
+5. Wait 12 seconds or more for a block to be mined _(In the future, I'll modify the contract to wait automatically.)_
-5. Press either "Run tests" to run programmer-created tests, or "Run generative tests" to run algorithmically generated tests designed to deeply exercise the tree balancing algorithms.
+6. Press either "Run tests" to run programmer-created tests, or "Run generative tests" to run algorithmically generated tests designed to deeply exercise the tree balancing algorithms.

 Here is what the output should look like after clicking "Run Tests" button (see lower right panel): http://jsfiddle.net/zwxsqcr0/1/